bertrandg/bertrandg.github.io/_posts/2014-10-29-symfony2-angular-html5-urls.md

 In a current project, I have an Angular application inside a big Symfony2 website.

-So the SPA (Single Page Application) homepage is a symfony route which lead to a twig template.
+So the SPA (Single Page Application) homepage is a Symfony route which lead to a Twig template.

 ### <i class="icon icon-asterisk"></i> Why use HTML5 urls?